 Digital bond issuances on other platforms

-HSBC’s Orion has performed a little better with two EIB issuances, and two for Hong Kong, plus more of its own.
+HSBC’s Orion has performed a little better with two EIB issuances, and one for Hong Kong, plus more of its own.
 HSBC Orion uses the same core technology as GS DAP, Digital Asset’s Canton, but also combines it with Hyperledger Fabric.

 Two German platforms have produced larger volumes.
 Deutsche Börse’s Clearstream has the centralized D7 issuance platform that has been involved in €10 billion in issuances, including two large digital bonds issued by KfW that totaled €8 billion.
 One of Clearstream’s clients has issued tens of thousands of structured products using the platform.
 SWIAT was founded by DekaBank and is also backed by LBBW and Standard Chartered.
 It now has more than 20 institutional participants.